nralbrecht/youtube-hide-controls/README.md

 If you experience any issues, please let me know [here](https://github.com/nralbrecht/youtube-hide-controls/issues).

 ##### Known issues
-The add-on currently does not work with both embedded YouTube™ players and channel trailers.
+The add-on currently does not work with embedded YouTube™ players.

 ## Building the add-on